psrpinto/rev2-master-keyboard/README.md

     - **Zones** can be transposed independently, e.g. transpose zone A by -2 octaves, and zone B by +1 octave
 - **Keyboard** can be [controlled](#control-plane) through MIDI CC on **MIDI INPUT A**, e.g. **Zone** split point
 - **Synth** accepts MIDI input on **MIDI INPUT C**

+# Usage
+> This section is yet to be written.

 # Zones
 > This section is yet to be written.